DoJ Looking at Compliance Training Effectiveness — Not Just Completions

 With OttoLearn Agile Microlearning, learners spend a few minutes every day on training.
 The training is designed to identify — and eliminate — knowledge gaps.

-Over time, OttoLearn repeatedly exposes learners to 100% of the material in your compliance training, using the proven principle of spaced repetition to ensure long-term retention.
+Over time, OttoLearn repeatedly exposes learners to 100% of the material in your compliance training, using the proven principle of spaced repetition to ensure long-term knowledge retention.

 Annual training and annual updates disappear.
 Instead, learners get a steady drip feed of relevant, current and essential information.
 OttoLearn’s adaptive training algorithms ensure that each learner gets the content they need, at the depth they need it.
 Learners or managers can set and change mastery goals at any time.